TephlonDude/n8n-pi/docs/articles/PersonalAssistant.md

   * Update the company website
   * Monitor competition's Twitter accounts and respond accordingly
   * Write and send out the company newsletter
+  * Whatever else comes to mind!

 ## Tools and Services

+### n8n
+The core of our Virtual Donna is the <a href="https://n8n.io" target="_blank">n8n</a> system.
+It has two primary purposes:
+1. Connect services together that do not presently talk together
+2. Provide the logic for how these services interact

+### Other Services
+We are also going to be using a number of other services, all of which are available online at no cost.
+These include:
+* GMail
+* Google Calendar
+* Google Tasks
+* Telegram
+* Discord
+* Slack

 ## Assumptions